tonik/theme/README.md

-# Tonik
+# Tonik — WordPress Starter Theme

 [![Build Status](https://travis-ci.org/tonik/tonik.svg?branch=master)](https://travis-ci.org/tonik/tonik)

-### Tonik Starter Theme aims to modernize, organize and simplify some aspects of WordPress theme development.
+### Tonik is a WordPress Starter Theme which aims to modernize, organize and simplify some aspects of WordPress theme development.
 Take a look at what is waiting for you:

 - Child theme friendly **Autoloader**
 - Simple **Theme Service Container**